feltor-dev/feltor/README.md

 then tell how many process you want to use in the x-, y- and z- direction, for example:
 `2 2 1` (i.e. 2 procs in x, 2 procs in y and 1 in z; total number of procs is 4)
-when prompted for input vector sizes type for example `3 100 100 10` (number of cells divided by number of procs must be an integer number)
+when prompted for input vector sizes type for example `3 100 100 10` (number of cells divided by number of procs must be an integer number).
+If you compiled for MPI+OpenMP, you can set the number of OpenMP threads with e.g. `export OMP_NUM_THREADS=2`.

 Now, we want to compile a simulation program.
 First, we have to download and install some libraries for I/O-operations.